sandboxie-plus/Sandboxie/.github/ISSUE_TEMPLATE/bug_report.md

 Add any other context about the problem here.

 **Sandboxie configuration**
-If applicable, consider to attach your Sandboxie.ini configuration by copying the content on https://gist.github.com and sharing the resulting link here.
+If applicable, consider to attach your Sandboxie.ini configuration by copying the content on https://gist.github.com and sharing the resulting link.
 If you decide to paste the configuration here, make sure to use the backticks around strings, like in this working example:

 <details>